 We'd say they are, as they're purpose-built to handle seriously demanding tasks.
 Everyday usage should be a breeze, but you may find that travelling with a gaming laptop and using it unplugged may not be optimal from a size and battery life perspective.

-However, if you're looking for something with a fantastic screen, tons of RAM, and a great graphics card so you can play any of the AAA titles available for PC, then we'd say going for a gaming laptop is practically a no-brainer.
+Their fantastic screens with better panels from IPS to MiniLED to OLED, and features like HDR make them much better for watching media, however.
+The adoption of 16:10 aspect ratios also gives them more screen space than most to work with.
+If you're looking for something with tons of RAM, and a great graphics card so you can play any of the AAA titles available for PC, then we'd say going for a gaming laptop is practically a no-brainer.